 ABSTRACT: A copper-catalyzed enantioselective arylative semi-pinacol rearrangement of allylic alcohols using diaryliodonium salts is reported.
 Chiral Cu(II)-bisoxazoline catalysts initiate an electrophilic alkene arylation, triggering a 1,2-alkyl migration to afford a range of non-racemic spirocyclic ketones with high yields, diastereo- and enantioselectivities.

 The class of reactions described as semi-pinacol rearrangements (SPRs) have become cornerstone transformations in complex molecule synthesis.1 Described simply as a process in which a C–C or C–H bond attached to an oxygen-containing carbon atom undergoes a 1,2-migration to a vicinal electrophilic carbon center, SPRs are most easily defined by the nature of the electrophilic activation pathway.
-While the classical SPR involves activation of leaving group, thereby generating the requisite electrophilic carbon, the use of allylic alcohols as substrates has dramatically expanded the efficacy of the generic transformation.2 Based on the availability of allylic alcohols, there has been burgeoning interest in the development of catalytic enantioselective variants of this type of SPR;3 notable seminal examples include alkene activation via halogenation4a and epoxidation,4b-c Brønsted acid-,4d palladium-,4e-f gold-,4g-h and Pd/Brønsted acid catalysis.4i Interestingly, catalytic enantioselective SPRs involving a C–C bond formation step as part of the alkene activation are rare (eqn.
+While the classical SPR involves activation of a leaving group, thereby generating the requisite electrophilic carbon, the use of allylic alcohols as substrates has dramatically expanded the efficacy of the generic transformation.2 Based on the availability of allylic alcohols, there has been burgeoning interest in the development of catalytic enantioselective variants of this type of SPR;3 notable seminal examples include alkene activation via halogenation4a and epoxidation,4b-c Brønsted acid-,4d palladium-,4e-f gold-,4g-h and Pd/Brønsted acid catalysis.4i Interestingly, catalytic enantioselective SPRs involving a C–C bond formation step as part of the alkene activation are rare (eqn.
 1).5 We reasoned that the asymmetric introduction of a carbon-based electrophile as part of a SPR would generate synthetically useful ketone scaffolds displaying vicinal quaternary and aryl-containing tertiary stereogenic centers, which would be non-trivial to form by alternate means.

 Our laboratory,6 and also that of MacMillan7a,b, have introduced the use of asymmetric copper-bisoxazoline complexes in combination with diaryliodonium salts to provide convenient access to catalytically generated chiral aromatic electrophile equivalents.7c The chiral Cu(III)-aryl intermediates (formed as part of this activation mode) undergo union with nucleophiles such as enol silanes6a,7a and indoles,7b providing a means for enantioselective arylative cross coupling to versatile products with high enantioselectivities.
 Central to the success of these enantioselective arylations has been the apparent necessity for the substrate to engage in two-point binding with the Cu(III)-aryl intermediate.